 The Office for Aging welcomes volunteers of all ages but pays special attention to the needs of those over 60.
 Listed below are some of our current volunteer activities.

-• Assist the staff at one of our Yesteryears Group Respite sites to provide socialization and leisure activities for seniors who are isolated and/or impaired in some way.
-For the newest volunteer opportunities, click here
+- Assist the staff at one of our Yesteryears Group Respite sites to provide socialization and leisure activities for seniors who are isolated and/or impaired in some way.

-• For those interested in serving the home bound, the Shopper program, contracted out to the Faith in Action Program, uses volunteers to grocery shop and run errands for seniors who have mobility impairment.
+- For those interested in serving the home bound, the Shopper program, contracted out to the Faith In Action Volunteers Program uses volunteers to grocery shop and run errands for seniors who have mobility impairment.

 The Office for Aging welcomes you to join in and discover the benefits of volunteering.